darrickren/comp551-linear-regression-assignment/README.md

 ## How to Run (Google Colab)

 1. Upload all repository files to a folder in **Google Drive**
+2. Rename the folder name as `code`
-2. Open `Linear Regression Assignment.ipynb` using **Google Colab**
+3. Open `Linear Regression Assignment.ipynb` using **Google Colab**
-3. Run the first cell to mount Google Drive when prompted
+4. Run the first cell to mount Google Drive when prompted
-4. Ensure the dataset file `day.csv` is in the same folder as the notebook
+5. Ensure the dataset file `day.csv` is in the same folder as the notebook
-5. Run **all cells from top to bottom**
+6. Run **all cells from top to bottom**

 The notebook will automatically: